 In an unstable lunar environment, the shifting loyalties and political machinations of each family reach the zenith of their most fertile plots as outright war erupts.

-At the Publisher's request, the ebook title is being sold without Digital Rights Management Software (DRM) applied.
+At the Publisher's request, the ebook title is being sold without Digital Rights Management Software (DRM) applied. (see review)

 The Collapsing Empire by John Scalzi